Parma, Ohio: Economy

-Polish Village

 The Polish Village commercial district is located along Ridge Road between Pearl Road and Thornton Avenue.
 This district was designated Polish Village on May 1, 2011.

-This commercial district features a large number of small, family-owned businesses and medical offices, features one of the most walkable neighborhoods in Parma, and boasts a traffic count of more than 40,000 vehicles each day at the intersection of Ridge and Snow Roads.
+It features a large number of small, family-owned businesses and medical offices.
 This area also hosts the Polish Constitution Day parade (May), St. Charles Carnival parade (July), Independence Day parade (July), and Christmas parade (December).

 Education

-Public schools

-The Parma City School District serves Parma, Parma Heights, and Seven Hills.